gijntema/artemis/README.md

 ### Tips for adjusting the Model
 Please realise that a testing framework **tests/test_functionality.py** is present to test if any adjustments hinder the functionality of the model.
-New functionality test can also be included in this framework
+New functionality test can also be included in this framework.
+Simply run the script to test the functionality